Donald Trump: Russian 'Asset' Since 1987 When KGB 'Compromised' Him On Moscow Trip, According To New Book

 According to Unger’s new book, an advance copy of which was obtained by Britain’s Daily Mail newspaper, the answer is simple.
 Trump’s “greed” made him “easy prey” for the Soviet intelligence operatives.

-The book also reports claims by a former high-ranking KGB official that Trump would have been closely watched by the Soviet spies throughout his visit, and “would have been filmed in 1987 with Russian prostitutes sent to him as a ‘honey trap’, making him vulnerable to blackmail by the Kremlin,” the top KGB official, Oleg Kalugin, tells Unger in the book, according to the Mail summary.
+The book also reports claims by a former high-ranking KGB official that Trump would have been closely watched by the Soviet spies throughout his visit, and “would have been filmed in 1987 with Russian prostitutes sent to him as a ‘honey trap,’ making him vulnerable to blackmail by the Kremlin,” the top KGB official, Oleg Kalugin, tells Unger in the book, according to the Mail summary.

 Another former Russian intelligence agent, Viktor Suvorov, made similar allegations to Harding, for Harding’s 2017 book Collusion, and was quoted in Harding’s Politico article.